ArpanHalder/TeleMonitor/README.md

 <http://www.thehindu.com/news/national/andhra-pradesh/science-should-touch-lives-of-common-people/article8539013.ece>

-This is why we wish to keep the design simple simple and affortable like DIY projects, but feature rich with help of community suggestions.
-We also suggest to restrict use of components in the design that tiar III nations cannot afford to import and impliment in their industries.
+This is why we wish to keep the design simple simple and affortable like DIY projects, however rich with all nesesarry features.
+This we can hopefully achive by cognitive support of the community.
+We also suggest to restrict use of components in the design that tiar III nations cannot afford to import or impliment in the industries.

 ##Ways to Contribute in this project
 While demonstrating the device in labratory, several proparatory commercial and personal tools were being used.